Written by IFF Research

 What do the tenant satisfaction measures cover?

 There are 22 tenant satisfaction measures, including 12 tenant perception measures (TPMs) and 10 management information (MI) measures.
-These have changed slightly since the consultation:

-- Maintaining Building Safety – 5 x MI, 1 x TPM
+• Maintaining building safety – 5 x MI, 1 x TPM

-- Respectful and Helpful Engagement – 3 x TPM
+• Respectful and helpful engagement – 3 x TPM

-- Effective Handling of complaints – 2 x MI, 1 x TPM
+• Effective handling of complaints – 2 x MI, 1 x TPM

 How should I collect data for the perception measures?

-- Can be done once a year or periodically over the year (e.g., monthly or quarterly)
+• It can be done once a year or periodically over the year (e.g., monthly or quarterly)

-- They do not have to be collected by an external agency, so long as collection and reporting guidelines have been met
+• The data does not have to be collected by an external agency, so long as collection and reporting guidelines have been met

 What are the requirements for data collection for the measures?